emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/2-minting.md

 </p>
 </details>

-**Go team!** You've now verified that everything works correctly and it's time to view your freshly minted NFT in the Axion wallet's collectibles tab!
+**Go team!** You've now verified that everything works correctly and it's time to view your freshly minted NFT in the Fermi wallet's collectibles tab!

 ## Viewing your NFTs in the wallet

-If you navigate to the [collectibles tab](https://wallet.testnet.near.org/?tab=collectibles) in the Axion wallet, this should list all the NFTs that you own.
+If you navigate to the [collectibles tab](https://wallet.testnet.near.org/?tab=collectibles) in the Fermi wallet, this should list all the NFTs that you own.
 It should look something like the what's below.

 ![empty-nft-in-wallet](/docs/assets/nfts/empty-nft-in-wallet.png)